Manoharudutha/Online-Voting-Platform/README.md

 This is a online Voting Platform using Nodejs.
 This is a platform for election admin.
-In this project admin can login and sign up authentication, add elections and modify election and also add, delete options in each corresponding election.
+In this admin can login and sign up these authentications, can add elections and modify election and also can add, delete options in each corresponding election.
-This is the initial implementation.
+This is the initial implementation only.